isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Tamil Language.md

 ### Objectives and Programmes

-1\.
-To achieve academic excellence
+**1\.
+To achieve academic excellence**

-*   Banding of P3 to P6 students for Tamil Language Lessons.
+*   Customised worksheets that cater to students’ areas of concerns/focus
-*   Structured strengthen and Mother Tongue Support Programme (MTSP) for students of various needs.
+*   Structured strengthen and Mother Tongue Support Programme (MTSP) Programme for students of various needs
 *   Structured and customised programmes to stretch the potential of the higher progress students.
-*   Reading Programme.
+*   Reading Programme
-*   Customised (Differentiated) worksheets/learning package that cater to student’s areas of concerns/focus.
-*   &nbsp; In-house enrichment courses (Creative Writing and e-Oral Workshop).
+*   Enrichment courses
-*   Learning Journeys for students (Local).
+*   Learning journeys for students
+*   Subscription to Manavar Murasu

-2\.
-To arouse student’s interest in the languages through active participation in department activities
+**2\.** **To arouse students’ interest in the language through their active participation in department activities**

-*   Inter/Intra School Competitions (Aesthetic based and Language based competitions)

-*   Deepavali Celebrations
+*   Pongal Celebrations
-*   Mother Tongue Fortnight (Tamil Language Fiesta)
+*   Primary 4 Mother Tongue Camp
-*   P4 Mother Tongue Cultural Camp
+*   Mother Tongue Fortnight
-*   Tamil Amutham
+*   T.G.I.F.
-*   P5 Overseas Immersion Programme to Hangzhou/Sarawak
+*   P5 E- Immersion Programme
+*   Inter/Intra School Competitions
+*   Deepavali Celebration

+2023 Tamil Unit Activities by Level

 ### P4 Cultural Camp